-Yet if you look outside of school, you can find many examples of people learning - in fact, learning exceptionally well-without explicit rewards.
+If you look outside of school, however, you can find many examples of people learning-in fact, learning exceptionally well-without explicit rewards.
 Youth who seem to have short attention spans in school often display great concentration on projects that they are truly interested in.
 They might spend hours learning to play the guitar or perform tricks on a skateboard.
 Indeed, many of the most successful designers, scientists, and other professionals trace their involvement and success in their fields back to a childhood interest.
 Clearly, youth interests are a great untapped resource.

 When youth care about what they are working on, the dynamic of teaching changes.
-Rather than being "pushed" to learn, youth work on their own, and seek out ideas and advice.
-Youth are not only more motivated but they also develop deeper understandings and richer connections to knowledge.
+Rather than being "pushed" to learn, youth work on their own and seek out ideas and advice.
+Not only are youth more motivated, but they also develop deeper understandings and richer connections to knowledge.